sheriedearie/phase-3-orms-defining-object-relational-mapping/README.md

 ### Cutting Down on Repetition
 Let's take a look at some of the common code we might use to interact our Ruby program with our database.

 Let's say we have a program that helps a veterinary office keep track of the pets it treats and those pets' owners.
-Such a program would have an `Owners` class and `Cats` class (among classes to represent other pets).
+Such a program would have an `Owner` class and `Cat` class (among classes to represent other pets).
 Our program surely needs to connect to a database so that the veterinary office can persist information about its pets and owners.

 Our program would create a connection to the database: